Skip to main content

 Why aren't my photos showing up in the right location?

 All photos appear on the map based on the location data in the photo.
 If the photos do not appear on the map, it is likely, that the photos do not contain location data.
-To confirm that your photos collect location data when you are capturing photos, see Android Location Data and iOS Location Data.
+To confirm that your photos collect location data when you are capturing photos, you must enable location tracking on your device.
+See Android Location Data and iOS Location Data.

-You can manually add photos to the map.
-See Add Item Pin to Map.
+You can manually move items on the map.
+See Move Item Pin on the Map.

 What happens if a person has turned off location tracking for the Procore app?